MAdhavbhatia222/portfolio-demo/README.md

-# Cleanfolio Minimal
+# Portfolio Minimal

-A clean and simple portfolio template built with plain HTML, CSS and JavaScript.
+A clean and simple portfolio built with plain HTML, CSS and JavaScript.

 ## Preview